cgeo/cgeo.github.io/development.md

 Our [status page](/status.html) shows a snapshot of the current usage of c:geo, split by version numbers.
 Additionally it shows the warnings of our user notification system (if there any).

-We use GeoIP to estimate the user's location from the IP (which usually points to the next big city or county).
+We use GeoIP to estimate the user's location from the IP address (which usually points to the next big city or county).
 With this information it is possible to create a [heatmap of people currently using c:geo](heatmap.html).
-It is not possible to track individual users.
+It is neither possible to track individual users, nor do we ever track your individual GPS-position.